DanielDziubecki/WaitForDocker/README.md

 # WaitForDocker
 This project will execute your `docker-compose.yml` file and will wait until all of services will be ready to use.
 This could be useful in e.g. integration tests in CI/CD pipeline.
 After finished work, you can easily remove your services by killing them.
+This was tested on `Windows` and `Ubuntu`.

 # Installation
 ```Install-Package WaitForDocker```